-The Milwaukee Brewers have signed catcher/first baseman Blake Lalli to a minor league contract.
+The Milwaukee Brewers have signed catcher/first baseman Blake Lalli to a minor league contract, reports Tom Haudricourt of the Milwaukee Journal Sentinel:

 #Brewers sign catcher Blake Lalli to minor league deal with invitation to spring camp.— Tom (@Haudricourt) November 14, 2012